Joshwin-James/useless_project/README.md

 - **Team Lead:** Joshwin James

 ### Project Description
-Potato Palooza is an interactive web experiment where you use your phone or laptop camera to track a **real potato** on your desk.
+Potaa.to is an interactive web experiment where you use your phone or laptop camera to track a **real potato** on your desk.
 It uses browser-native computer vision to detect the potato, track its movement and rotation, and predict where it'll end up — all in real-time, all in the browser.

 No servers.
 No AI APIs.
 Just pure client-side physics and vision.